Gauteng

 Birding Gauteng

-Gauteng is is smallest province of South Africa, and, as the industrial heartland of South Africa, much habitat is degraded.
+Gauteng, is not only the most populous province, but also the industrial heartland of South Africa, much of its natural habitat is degraded.
 The province does however offer high bird diversity, as it straddles the transition between several different biomes.
 Approximately 350 species are regularly present, and many more have been recorded.
 Gauteng province offers the visitor 60 endemic species or near endemics to the Southern African Region, which can make a short birding foray very worthwhile for global twitchers with limited time.

 While there is no reason for birders to restrict themselves to birding just in the Gauteng Province, it does contain a number of excellent birding localities, so is well worth a visit.